wesbos/dad-jokes/readme.md

 ---

-A programmer's wife tells them, "Run to the store and pick up a loaf of bread.
+A programmer's significant other tells them, "Run to the store and pick up a loaf of bread.
 If they have eggs, get a dozen."

 The programmer comes home with 12 loaves of bread.